cs1302uga/cs1302-tutorials/scripts/scripts.md

 ## What is an Interpreter Script?

-An interpreter script is a regular text file that contains a sequence of commands that should be executed by some interpreter progrsm.
-Instread of launching the interpreter, typing out the commands (or launching it with input redirection), we can, instead, place all of the commands in a script file.
+An interpreter script is a regular text file that contains a sequence of commands that should be executed by some interpreter program.
+Instead of launching the interpreter, typing out the commands (or launching it with input redirection), we can, instead, place all of the commands in a script file.